c0stya/trre/README.md

 There are tons of decisions to make:

-1. Syntax: transductions.
+1. **Associativity of ':' symbol**.
 I have chosen ':' symbol to make it look more like usual regular expressions.
 In some cases it is confusing.
 E.g. expression 'a:b:c' has no intuitive meaning in the current formulation.
 There can be an alternative formulation using two separate symbols, e.g. '>' and '<' to express the `consuming` and `producing` symbols.
 Though it would look less regex and more `diff`.

-2. Syntax: ':' symbol precendence.
+2. ':' symbol precendence.
 Should it be

 3. Syntax: implicit epsilon.